Advising at Macalester

-The mid-point of the semester may also be the moment to talk with students about the S/D/N grading option and withdrawing from courses.
-The default grading option for most courses is A-NC, but students can elect to take up to one course per semester on the S/D/N basis.
-Beginning in Fall 2018, the timing to select the S/D/N grading option will move to the middle of the semester (consult the academic calendar for the exact date).
-This enables students more time to fully engage with a course before deciding if stress, course balance, or other factors might make changing to S/D/N a good option.
-The Advising Guide to the S:SD:N Grading Option provides a detailed discussion of considerations, but it is important to keep in mind that only courses taken on the A-NC grade base can be used to meet major, minor and concentration requirements.
-Students may take other graduation requirements on the S/D/N basis, but beginning Fall 2018, they must earn an “S” in the course for it to meet the requirement.
+The mid-point of the semester may also be the moment to talk with students about the S/SD/N grading option and withdrawing from courses.
+The default grading option for most courses is A-NC, but students can elect to take up to one course per semester on the S/SD/N basis.
+Beginning in Fall 2018, the timing to select the S/SD/N grading option will move to the middle of the semester (consult the academic calendar for the exact date).
+This enables students more time to fully engage with a course before deciding if stress, course balance, or other factors might make changing to S/SD/N a good option.
+The Advising Guide to the S:SD:N Grading Option (appendix from GERC report) provides a detailed discussion of considerations, but it is important to keep in mind that only courses taken on the A-NC grade base can be used to meet major, minor and concentration requirements.
+Students may take other graduation requirements on the S/SD/N basis, but beginning Fall 2018, they must earn an “S” in the course for it to meet the requirement.
 Withdrawing from a course is another option to consider, especially if a student’s chance of passing the course seems unlikely.
 When a student withdraws the course remains on the transcript with a grade of “W”.
 The “W” grade has no GPA impact and a handful of such grades on a transcript is not overly concerning, especially if the record is otherwise strong.
 However, no credits are earned for withdrawn courses so it is important to discuss the impact withdrawing will have on timely graduation.

 4) Schedule considerations.